AstralBat64/DeepJS/README.md

 # Features
 1. Protected marketplace with empty accounts for sale
 2. Player with world map and history
-3. Editable in runtime static source code and its verification in browser
+3. Editable in runtime opened static source code and its verification in browser

 # Build tree
 -Boolean[0, 1] as Pyramid